loader image

 Affiliate:

-Affiliate literally means business partner or subsidiary.
+Literally, affiliate in German means business partner or subsidiary.

 Air Squat: